-Earthquakes are among the most deadly natural hazards.
+Earthquakes are among the most deadly natural hazard.
 There are

 around 100 earthquakes each year of a size that could cause serious

 damage.
 They strike without warning and many of the Earth’s

 earthquake zones coincide with areas of high population density.
 When

 large earthquakes occur in such areas the results can be catastrophic,

 with terrible loss of human lives and untold economic cost.

 Seismology is the study of earthquakes and seismic waves.
 The